 Pangamonium

-What the critics are saying:
+What are the critics saying?

-Pangamonium is ‘an unusually well crafted tale of insanity…one of the most hilariously gifted sculptors of parody to come around in a long time…side-splittingly hilarious to read…the pages flip so quickly, sparkling with parody and humor and witticisms and truths…a superb Gulliver’s Travels for our time!’
+Pangamonium is ‘an unusually well-crafted tale of insanity…one of the most hilariously gifted sculptors of parody to come around in a long time…side-splittingly hilarious to read…the pages flip so quickly, sparkling with parody and humor and witticisms and truths…a superb Gulliver’s Travels for our time!’

 Grady Harp, Top 50 Amazon Reviewer